szwen/familyConf/README.md

 #### 3.2 Videoconference autorun setup
 Set up browser autorun for de videoconferencing:

-1. Edit the autostart file, which might be in different paths depending on the OS version:
+1. Edit the autostart file, which (as we said above) might be in different paths depending on the OS version.
-* `nano /home/pi/.config/lxsession/LXDE-pi/autostart`
-* `nano /etc/xdg/lxsession/LXDE/autostart`
-* `nano /etc/xdg/lxsession/LXDE-pi/autostart`

-2. Add `@chromium-browser --start-fullscreen [path to the meeting]`
+2. Add a step to open chrome with the selected link: `@chromium-browser --start-fullscreen [path to the meeting]`

 We chose path to the meeting to be: meet.google.com/<MEETINGID>
 Due to the requirements of Google Meet, we need to have set up a gmail account in the Raspi, as well as to have sent to that account an invite to that meeting.

 ### 4. Remote control / troubleshooting

+This might be the best (although not ideal) solution for updating configurations, as well as for starting the meeting in remote.
+In case we use a full remote solution, we'll still need **step 3.1** (automated or manual) in order to choose the correct source for the TV, however we can skip **step 3.2**.

 Follow the steps to enable VNC: https://www.raspberrypi.org/documentation/remote-access/vnc/
 - Activate VNC server in the raspi